 The impact of enjoying games on a screen that’s more than twice the size of the average gaming TV can’t be understated.
 All things being equal, games feel and play much more impressive on a larger screen.
 And since gaming projectors have reached parity with gaming-minded TVs in most areas, things are indeed equal.
 However, not every projector that labels itself “gaming” deserves your attention.
 Proper gaming projectors have very specific features and capabilities that you need to remain mindful of.
 Let’s quickly look at those.

 For most people, the total lag between pressing a button on a PS5 or Xbox Series controller and having the game respond to that on-screen should be less than 40ms.
 Thankfully, most good gaming TVs and projectors now have input lag of less than 20ms.
 And the really good ones go lower than that.
-The BenQ X3000i and TK700STi manages native 4K 60Hz with 16ms, even offers 1080p 120Hz with 8ms and 240Hz with 4ms of total input latency.
+The BenQ TK700STi manages native 4K 60Hz with 16ms, while the X1300i offers 1080p 120Hz with 8ms of total input latency.
 That’s not even noticeable and nearly worthy of e-sports class gaming.
 Without low input lag, games may feel sluggish and unresponsive to the point of being unplayable.

-Also, up to 4ms and such fast response times, ghosting is not an issue at all.
+Also, with 8ms and 16ms and such fast response times, ghosting is not an issue at all.
 Ghosting refers to the smearing effect you get with moving visuals on a display device that’s too slow to update the screen in keeping up with input from the game.
 This hasn’t been an issue for TVs for a while for the most part, and now it’s not an issue with good gaming projectors, either.

 BenQ gaming projectors have proven their merit in providing for responsive gaming experiences, and so there’s little wonder they keep making the “best of” lists.